sandra-calvo/smarthomes/README.md

 <img src="/images/WA3.png" width="60%" height="60%">

-Click on Log in with IBM ID and you will automatically access the service.
+Click on login with IBM ID and you will automatically access the service.
 It uses your IBM Cloud ID and password.

 <img src="/images/WA4.png" width="30%" height="30%">